bcourter/bcourter.github.io/_posts/2024-04-12-differential-engineering.md

 ### Dedication

-As I was finishing this post, it crossed the wire that [Ken Versprille](https://www.cimdata.com/en/speaker-bios/versprille), [grandfather to NURBSs](https://blogs.sw.siemens.com/solidedge/just-how-did-nurbs-come-to-be-by-dr-ken-versprille/) and industry friend, has passed.
+As I was finishing this post, it crossed the wire that [Ken Versprille](https://www.cimdata.com/en/speaker-bios/versprille), [the father of NURBSs](https://blogs.sw.siemens.com/solidedge/just-how-did-nurbs-come-to-be-by-dr-ken-versprille/) and industry friend, has passed.
 I would have enjoyed sharing this material with him.